orangy/gamebuilder-plus/tools/worldgen/README.md

 <a id="realistic-terrain"></a>
 ### Making more realistic terrain

 We obviously can't use the Perlin Noise algorithm as-is, it produces too curved hills that don't work well for flat structures or steep mountains.
 To modify the algorithm, we apply some _math tricks_ (mostly taken from <a href="https://www.redblobgames.com/maps/terrain-from-noise/">here</a>) in order to shape the result in the way we want.
-For flater plains, we simply clamp the result of Perlin Noise to return values only between 0-4.
+For flatter plains, we can for example simply clamp the result of Perlin Noise to return values only between 0-4.
 For mountains, we take the result of Perlin Noise _octave_ and raise it to an exponent (to creater sharper cliffs).
 For lakes, we only take the x-lowest y-values of the Perlin Noise result to get a unique lake shape.

 If you are more curious, you can take a peek in the source code to see what I did.
 Most of the values are customizable through the tool so you aren't constrained to the sizes of these features in your maps if you want something different.

 <a id="bringing-it-together"></a>
 ### Bringing it together

 Let me preface this and say this did not come to me immediately.
 In fact, this was over the course of many iterations that I figured out a process that worked well.
 The process the Game Builder world gen tool makes use of is **layering**.
 Here's what the tool does.

 It first makes lakes, if specified.